 Exercise doesn’t have to be painful.
 Pick the right cardio activity, and you’ll burn hundreds of calories doing something you enjoy.
 There are many health benefits of cardio.

-In this article, we’ll discuss how cardio can strengthen your body, heart, and mind.
+This article will discuss how cardio can strengthen your body, heart, and mind.

 What Are the Health Benefits of Cardio?